-The people in the services are generally professionals with qualifications in areas such as social work, disability, community development, psychology, education, speech pathology, audiology, orthoptics, physiotherapy or occupational therapy.
+The people in disability services are generally professionals with qualifications and experience in areas like social work, case management, disability support, community development, psychology, education, speech pathology, audiology, orthoptics, physiotherapy or occupational therapy.
 They should also be experts in child development.

 The organisations that employ these professionals offer a wide range of intervention, therapy and support services and programs.
 These include respite services, which give you a break from your caring role, and social and recreational programs.

-- local, state and federal government services and programs, which will usually be provided free of charge
+- local, state and Australian government services and programs, which will usually be provided free of charge

 - not-for-profit services and programs, which are mostly funded by government and might be free or partly subsidised

 - private services and programs, which you have to pay for in full.
-You might be able to claim some fees through the Better Start for Children with a Disability initiative or your health fund.
+You might be able to claim some fees through the Better Start for Children with Disability initiative or your health fund.

 What disability service providers do

 Different service providers take different approaches.
-But almost all services and programs fall into one or more of the following categories.
+But almost all disability services and programs fall into one or more of the following categories.

 These providers focus on treating the key medical aspects of your child’s disability and managing any medication he uses.
-Examples are your GP and paediatrician, or medical specialists such as a cardiologist (heart specialist), neurologist or orthopaedic surgeon.
+Examples are your GP and paediatrician, or medical specialists like cardiologists, neurologists or orthopaedic surgeons.

 These providers focus on teaching your child new behaviour and skills by using specialised, structured techniques.
 In this group, you might come across counsellors and psychologists.